 The 11th Circuit judges in Atlanta wasted no time getting right to the crux of the matter: whether forcing Americans to buy health insurance or face a financial penalty fits within the bounds of the Constitution.

 "If we uphold the individual mandate in this case, are there any limits on Congress' power left?" asked Judge Dubina.

-Arguing for the states, former solicitor general Paul Clement said Congress can't compel people to purchase health insurance if they're just sitting in their living room and not actively participating in the healthcare market – say, at a hospital seeking treatment.
+Arguing for the states, former Solicitor General Paul Clement said Congress can't compel people to buy health insurance if they're just sitting in their living room and not actively participating in the health care market — say, at a hospital seeking treatment.

 The appellate courts will certainly help shape the legal debate over President Obama's health care overhaul.
 But their rulings will not be the end of the line.
 Judge Dubina today told lawyers that the case was no doubt headed to a higher court — meaning the U.S. Supreme Court.